alvarog2491/tfm_air_quality/src/database/Readme.md

 ## 📊 Data Sources

+All CSV files have been downloaded from the official links listed below.
+The raw data for each category can be found in the corresponding folder under data/*type*/raw/.
+For example, air pollution data is located at: data/air_quality_data/raw/

 ### Air Quality

 - [EEA (European Environment Agency)](https://discomap.eea.europa.eu/App/AQViewer/index.html?fqn=Airquality_Dissem.b2g.AirQualityStatistics&Country=Spain&inAQReportYN=Yes):
   Data for PM2.5, PM10, NO2, SO2, O3
-- BOE: Classification of air quality into 6 categories (from "buena" to "extremadamente desfavorable")
+- [BOE](https://www.boe.es/buscar/doc.php?id=BOE-A-2020-10426): Classification of air quality into 6 categories (from "buena" to "extremadamente desfavorable")

 ### Health